 Conrad holds an MBA from the University of Qld, a Bachelor of Commerce from Griffith University and a Diploma of Financial Planning (DipFP) with Deakin University.

-*The office rate applies per office location (maximum number of participants temporarily increased to 20 per office location during the COVID-19 pandemic).
-The CPD points for all attendees will be recognised - multiple links at same location if required.
+*The office rate applies per office location (maximum 10 participants per office location).
+The PD points for all attendees will be recognised - multiple links at same location if required.
 We will contact you for the names of your team once you have registered as an office.